mongodb/docs/source/faq/sharding.rst

 -----------------------------------------------------------

-If a :term:`shard` is inaccessible or unavailable, queries will return with an error, query will return an error unless the client sets the "Partial" query option.
-Conversely, if a shard is responding slowly, :program:`mongos` will wait for the shard to return results.
+If a :term:`shard` is inaccessible or unavailable, queries will return with an error.

-:program:`mongos` does not return partial results unless specifically configured.
+However, a client may set the ``partial`` query bit, which will then return results from all available shards, regardless of whether a given shard is unavailable.

+If a shard is responding slowly,
+:program:`mongos` will merely wait for the shard to return results.

 How does MongoDB distribute queries among shards?
 -------------------------------------------------